 For information about sources, see Working with sources.

 A panel displays a visualization for data collected by a source.
-When you create or edit a panel, select the source to use and the default computer group to show data for.
-When the source uses a multicolumn sensor, you can choose which column to display.
+When you create or edit a panel, select the source to use and the default computer group for which to show data.
+When a saved question source uses a multicolumn sensor, you can choose which column to display.
 You can also customize the chart type, date range, color scheme, and more.

-Panels depend on sources; you must create a source before you create a panel that uses the source.
+Panels depend on sources; you must create a saved question source or select a module source before you create a panel that uses the source.

 A board organizes a collection of panels.
 You can create and edit boards to add panels, and you can publish boards to downloadable HTML files.